Chunkes/Mentions/README.md

-# PersonaWatch - Real-Time Personality Monitoring
+# MentionWire - Real-Time Personality Monitoring

 A sophisticated web application for monitoring and tracking mentions of personalities across the internet in real-time.

 ## 🎯 Project Overview

-PersonaWatch is an advanced AI-powered monitoring system that:
+MentionWire is an advanced AI-powered monitoring system that:
 - **Scans the entire web** for personality mentions across millions of sources
 - **Displays real-time data** with beautiful, interactive dashboards
 - **Provides intelligent analytics** with sentiment analysis and trend detection